WIS-MICC-CellObservatory/PME_Kinetics/README.md

   	o	You can save the corrected ROI files in the same folder as the other images being used.
 The program will know to use the “_Manual” for each image if it is available.
 If there is no such file for a particular image, it will run the program again on the original image
 	o	You will have an Excel sheet of the original results before manual correction.
 You will also have another excel sheet after running the program again with the RunMode set to Update.
 The embryos that did not have their ROIs changed will have the same results in both of these Excel sheets.
 - After running the program, a new subfolder will appear in each folder that you ran called “Results”.
 Please see the “Output” section above for details on the contents of this folder.

-Processing a single image takes about 3min on ...

 ##  Manual Correction
 The above automatic process segment correctly most of the embryos.